 View the list of Registered Third-Party Campaigners.

-If you have any questions or would like to subscribe to the WA State Government Election newsletter, please contact the Commission’s Funding and Disclosure team at fad@waec.wa.gov.au.
+If you have any questions, please contact the Commission’s Funding and Disclosure team at fad@waec.wa.gov.au.

-NOTE: This tool serves as a guide to help you determine if you should register as a third-party campaigner with the Commission.
-However, it remains the responsibility of individuals and organisations to verify their status under the legislation and to stay informed about the requirements and obligations of third-party electoral participants in WA.
+NOTE: This serves as a guide to help you determine if you should register as a third-party campaigner with the Commission.
+However, it remains the responsibility of individuals and organisations to verify their status under the legislation and to stay informed about the requirements and obligations of third-party electoral participants in Western Australia.